 Weeks after declining to put a mask ordinance in place, County Commissioners on July 21 approved a mask ordinance effective through Sept.
 3, ABC-7 reports.

-The order was later extended through Oct.
-22, reports the Naples Daily News.
-Officials are not expected to consider an extension.
-The directive leaves it up to cities whether to opt-in.
+County commissioners have extended the mandate through April 13, now including the requiring in businesses where social distancing is not possible, the Naples Daily News reports.

 County Commissioners put in place an order in May for everyone there to wear face masks while in public.
 That was briefly rescinded on May 15, WTXL reports but was reinstated again May 22.
 The challenge has now survived a court challenge, in which a judge said the order was constitutional and that suits continued to be filed by Sabatini are bordering on “frivolous.”